sklintyg/devops/openshift/README.md

 * pipelinetemplate-build-webapp.yaml - Web App Build Pipeline.
 Depends the templates above
 * pipelinetemplate-housekeeping.yaml - OpenShift resource cleanup
 * pipelinetemplate-promote-images.yaml - Pipeline that uses the buildtemplate-nexus.yaml to promote images to nexus
+* pipelinetemplate-promote-nginx-sjut.yaml - Pipeline that uses the buildtemplate-nexus.yaml to promote sjut nginx to nexus
 * testrunnertemplate-pod.yaml - Pod Test Runner (gradle, java)

 #### Setting up Openshift pipelines for new release version of Intygstjanster